-Although Mount Agung has been erupting now and then, scaring some tourists away from the island, the tens of thousands of expats who call Bali home have good reasons for staying.
+Although Mount Agung has been erupting now and then, scaring some tourists away from the island, the tens of thousands of expats who call this Indonesian island home have good reasons for staying.
 Bali offers a rare blend of great cultural and dining options, tropical scenery, friendly locals, interesting expats, and cheap prices that is hard to match.
-All that comes with an extra something that many call the “Bali magic.”
+The attractive cost of living in Bali comes with an extra something that many call the “Bali magic.”

 Island of the Gods

 While Aussies can be in Bali in a few hours, and think of Kuta the way North Americans do Cancun, if you’re from the USA, Bali is just about as far as it can be and still be on the planet.
 Is it worth the thirty hours it takes to get there?
 There is definitely something not just exotic, but otherworldly about this place they call “the island of the gods,” and you just have to look a little past the clubs and traffic jams of South Bali to find it.
 Most of the island is still largely left alone by tourists, and a few places have a unique blend of Balinese and Western cultures that make them both otherworldly and very homey.